-In hindsight, the world of 1918 might be excused for having been so quickly and devastatingly overwhelmed by a new virus emerging from the cauldron of world war.
-Yet, a century later, nations and global health agencies still are routinely surprised by the sudden emergence of a novel virus from some obscure jungle, pig, chicken, bat, tick or mosquito.
+In hindsight, the world of 1918 might be excused for having been so quickly and devastatingly overwhelmed by a new virus emerging from the cauldron of World War I. Yet, a century later, nations and global health agencies still are routinely surprised by the sudden emergence of a novel virus from some obscure jungle, pig, chicken, bat, tick, or mosquito.
 It happens with surprising regularity.

-Just in the last few years two obscure mosquito-borne viruses (Chikungunya and Zika) have invaded the Western Hemisphere to cause serious chronic arthritis, and microcephaly, respectively.
+In just the last few years, two mysterious mosquito-borne viruses (Chikungunya and Zika) have invaded the Western Hemisphere to cause serious chronic arthritis and microcephaly, respectively.
 Other newly discovered viruses (i.e., Middle East respiratory syndrome coronavirus and highly pathogenic avian influenza viruses) have the potential to cause epidemic respiratory illnesses with high mortality.
-A recent (2016) report from the Commission on Global Health Risk Framework for the Future estimated that the annualized expected loss from potential is more than \$60 billion, and the Commission proposes an incremental spending of about \$4.5 billion per year to respond to those pandemic risks, only a fraction of what we expend on other risks to humankind.
+A 2016 report from the Commission on Global Health Risk